gschambers/crypto-trading/README.md

 # Crypto Trading
 _A demo trading visualisation using Go and React_

-This app comprises a backend price stream service and WebSocket interface - written in Go - to power a simple UI visualisation - written in React.
+This app comprises a backend order book, price ticker and WebSocket interface - written in Go - to power a simple UI visualisation - written in React.

-The backend service connects to a firehose of currency exchange prices (synthesised here in a tight loop, to better simulate load) and broadcasts those ticks over a websocket to any subscribed client.
+The backend service connects to a firehose of currency exchange prices (via GDAX public price feed) and broadcasts those ticks over a websocket to any subscribed client.
 Clients receive and buffer ticks in order to render a simple sparkline.

 To subscribe to a currency pair, the client sends a message in the following format:

 ```
-client.subscribe({ from: "BTC", to: "USD" });
+client.subscribe("BTC-USD");
 ```

-NB. the synthetic price feed is currently hardcoded to generate prices _only_ for BTC/USD, in the range 100-105.

 ## Getting started